UCF/Weather-Data/readme.md

 # Weather Data Grabber

 A basic PHP script that grabs and outputs weather data in JSON for use on other UCF sites.
-Uses a simple caching mechanism that saves previously grabbed results to a text file and refers to that text file if another request is made within the set cache duration.
+Uses a simple caching mechanism that saves previously grabbed results and refers to that saved file if another request is made within the set cache duration.

 The script is currently written to accept and parse NOAA XML data.
 Condition codes for images are strings by default but are converted to the Weather.com/Yahoo condition code standard